Variance modifiers limitations

 Arrays.sort(numbers); // sorts numbers

-But there is a big problem with this decision.
-To understand it, let’s analyze the following Java operations, which produce no compilation time error, but instead throw runtime error:
+However, there is a big problem with this decision.
+To understand it, let’s analyze the following Java operations, which produce no compilation time errors but throw runtime errors:

 // Java